emagine-saas/hll-pyden/README.md

 * `../../../bin/splunk cmd python3 ./bin/Test/$filename`
 * NB: Tests must be run sequentialy; as they each alter the filesystem
 * As I can't see alot of develoment happening on this; I haven't added any type of wrapper to run all of them in one go
-* NB2: build140 includes server reset (aside from the config); so tests can be run multiple times
+* NB2: build140 and up includes test env reset in the tests (aside from the config); so tests can be run multiple times

 ## tech errata, the python3 branch is:
 * The original usage syntax (as below) is preserved, as its not valuable to change it.